About GrowMyGarden ๐ฑ

 The Honest Story Behind This Site

-I want to tell you something that most gardening websites would never admit up front: I built this site because I was frustrated.
+I’ll tell you something most gardening websites would never admit up front: I built this site because I was frustrated.

-Not frustrated with gardening โ I love gardening.
+Not with gardening โ I love gardening.
 I was frustrated with gardening information.
-Every time I searched for something specific โ how many seeds I actually needed for a 4ร8 raised bed, or when exactly to start tomatoes indoors for my local frost date โ I’d land on an article that gave me a vague range, a generic chart, or a recommendation to “consult your local extension office.”
+Every time I searched for something specific โ how many seeds I actually needed for a 4ร8 raised bed, or exactly when to start tomatoes indoors for my frost date โ I’d land on an article that gave me a vague range, a generic chart, or a “consult your local extension office.”

 That’s not helpful when you’re standing in front of a seed rack in March trying to make a real decision.